André Moritz: Hougang United

 After a year without a club, Moritz has signed up with Singaporean club, Hougang United for the 2022 Singapore Premier League season.
 On 11 March 2022, Moritz scored his first two goals against Geylang International.
 After Geylang scored in the 89' minute to equalise the game at 2–2, Moritz scored his second goal from the whistle of the kick off, with a 45-yard screamer from the half-way line to give Hougang a 3–2 victory against Geylang International.
 His goal was nominated for the 2022 SPL Goal of the Year.
 On 6 May 2022, Moritz was instrumental in the game against Lion City Sailors scoring 2 goals and providing 1 assists in the dying minutes but it wasn't enough as Hougang fell short to a 4–3 defeat.
 On 24 June 2022, Moritz scored secured the win for the club in the 2022 AFC Cup group stage fixtures against Cambodian side, Phnom Penh Crown in a 4–3 win.
 Moritz then went on to score in three consecutive games against Geylang International on 11 September 2022, Albirex Niigata Singapore on 2 October 2022 and Tampines Rovers on 8 October 2022.
 Moritz was then given the opportunity to lead the club as their captain during the last match of the 2022 Singapore Cup against Tampines Rovers on 6 November 2022 which he helped Hougang United en route to the final to win the cup, their first ever piece of silverware in the club history cementing his place as a club legend.

 On 5 July 2023, Moritz announced his retirement from football.

 Personal life

-Moritz has got a two tattoos on his right elbow as one dedicated to his parents and one is an iconographic symbol of Star and crescent.
+Moritz has got two tattoos on his right elbow, one is dedicated to his parents and the other is an iconographic symbol of the star and crescent.
 Moritz learned to speak Turkish during his spells in Turkey.
 In 2010, he expressed that he would be delighted to play for the Turkey national team.

 Moritz was also the ambassador of Crystal Palace when the club played their pre-season friendlies match in Singapore against Liverpool on 15 July 2022.